 there is proof of an infection or disease.

 Also, organic chickens usually have some sort of access to the outdoors.

 Cage Free Eggs - means that the hens that laid the eggs were not raised and confined to caged housing systems, which is how the majority of laying hens in the United States are raised.

 Cage free chickens are usually kept in large hen houses often in very cramped conditions.
 And these chickens may or may not have access to outdoors or pastures.

 Vegetarian Fed Eggs - these types of eggs are laid by hens that are only fed a vegetarian diet which goes against their true nature - chickens are omnivores.
 These hens are kept indoors and do not get to eat any type of grubs or worms.
 What a sad life and unhealthy eggs!

 To wash or not to wash your chicken eggs?

 It has been said that washing chicken eggs will remove its natural barrier which is called the bloom.

-will help to keep your eggs fresher for a longer period of time - for several months if stored in a cool area.
+will help to keep your eggs fresher for a longer period of time, Actually for

 Eggs should last a long time on your counter as long as the area is somewhat cool and eggs are not subjected to a lot of heat.